-Cyprus's geographical position is surprisingly good: the island is situated at the crossroads of trade routes between Asia, Africa and Europe.
-Throughout its history, the island has been at the crossroads of the great civilizations and often conquered and colonized from different peoples, which very much determined its historical development.
+Cyprus's geographical position is surprisingly good: the island is situated at the crossroads of trade routes between Asia, Africa, and Europe.
+Throughout its history, the island has been at the crossroads of the great civilizations and often conquered and colonized from different people, which very much determined its historical development.

 Cyprus is located in the eastern part of the Mediterranean Sea.
 Distance from Cyprus to Egypt is 380 km, Turkey – 75 km, Syria is 105 km away and the world famous Greek islands of Rhodes and Karpasos – 380 km.

 The island is of volcanic origin.
 That is why there are a lot of low mountains and hills.
 The unique shapes of the island formed a major mountain range, which is located in the North-East and can be seen from afar.
 Cyprus is the third largest island in the Mediterranean Sea, and its total area is 9.2 thousands km2.

 Landscapes of Southern Cyprus and the eastern coast of the island are famous for its long sandy coasts.
 To the North the coast is rocky with numerous coves.
 At the time of landing, visitors can enjoy the amazing views of the coves and bays in whimsical forms as well as green valleys surrounded by rocky mountains.
 The main features of the Cypriot landscape are hilly fields, fertile plains, covered with vineyards, coniferous forests in the mountains.
 Almost parallel to each other along the island are two mountain ranges: the Kyrenia to the North and Troodos Mountains to the South.
 Low mountains and hills cover almost half of the island.
 The plains of Cyprus are planted with olive and carob trees, wheat, and grapes.

 In the East part of the island are cultivated watermelons and melons as well as the delicious Cypriot potatoes.